Creating Business Calendars

 - Configure any time change exceptions for this business calendar.
 A time change indicates how the work hours can be adjusted on particular days; for example, defining a half day on a particular day of the work week.
 Like a holiday, a time change is fixed, relative, or annual and contains the same date definition as the corresponding holiday definition.
 In addition, the time change contains the start and end time for the defined date.

-From release 8.5.303, if you have configured more than one holiday or time change exception, provided that the calendar is not locked by another user you can use the far right-hand column to:
+If you have configured more than one holiday or time change exception, provided that the calendar is not locked by another user you can use the far right-hand column to:

 - Adjust the order in which they are processed.
 This lets you avoid setting up clashing exceptions.
 If there is a conflict, the highest entry takes priority.